rikhuijzer/blog/posts/nixos.md

 I'm often surprised by the fact that some obscure tool is actually available in NixOS.
 - Nix expression language.
 The Nix expression language is declarative.
-It will basically read all the code and collect it in a data structure.
+Basically, it will read all the code and collect it in a data structure.
 Only when this is complete the system state will be changed.
 This means that the language does not care about order or duplication.
-In effect this eases refactoring, and avoids checking "preconditions".
+In effect, this eases refactoring and avoids checking "preconditions".
-To explain the latter consider writing a script which assumes `ripgrep` to be installed.
+To explain the latter, consider writing a script which assumes `ripgrep` to be installed.
 The language allows for defining such requirements multiple times.
 So, even when removing the `ripgrep` requirement at other places, it will still be available for my script.